 Ya’ll, grey markers are the coolest.
 The.
 Coolest.
 Adding depth and shadows without making the page busy is their specialty- and I’ve got a tutorial about it.

-6. Don’t forget the organizational powerhouse of Post It notes.
 I’m a loyalist to post it Super Sticky notes and always keep a stack in my pen case for shorthand notes that are more temporary than belong in my bullet journal.

 Ultra-Lightweight, Flexible Ruler